Cray-HPE/docs-csm/troubleshooting/kubernetes/Troubleshoot_Kubernetes_Node_NotReady.md

     ncn-w003   Ready    <none>                 8d    v1.20.13
     ```

-### Recovery Steps
+## Recovery steps

-1. Ensure the node does not have an intentional `NoSchedule` taint.
+1. Ensure that the node does not have an intentional `NoSchedule` taint.

     See [About Kubernetes Taints and Labels](../../operations/kubernetes/About_Kubernetes_Taints_and_Labels.md) for more information about tainting and untainting a node.

-    If the node in question is not intentionally tainted causing the `NotReady` state, proceed to the next step and attempt to restart kubelet.
+    If the node in question is not intentionally tainted causing the `NotReady` state, then proceed to the next step and attempt to restart the `kubelet`.

-1. Restart the kubelet.
+1. (`ncn-mw#`) Restart the `kubelet`.

-    Run the following command on the node in a NotReady state.
+    Run the following command on the node in a `NotReady` state.

     ```bash
     systemctl restart kubelet
     ```

-Try running the `kubectl get nodes` command and ensure the node is now in a Ready state.
+1. (`ncn-mw#`) Ensure that the node is now in a `Ready` state.

+    ```bash
+    kubectl get nodes
+    ```

+    Example output:

+    ```text
+    NAME       STATUS   ROLES                  AGE   VERSION
+    ncn-m001   Ready    control-plane,master   27h   v1.20.13
+    ncn-m002   Ready    control-plane,master   8d    v1.20.13
+    ncn-m003   Ready    control-plane,master   8d    v1.20.13
+    ncn-w001   Ready    <none>                 8d    v1.20.13
+    ncn-w002   Ready    <none>                 8d    v1.20.13
+    ncn-w003   Ready    <none>                 8d    v1.20.13
+    ```